roosdy/python-jpg2svg-exe/README.md

 # Image to SVG Converter

 Image to SVG Converter is a simple GUI application that converts JPG, JPEG, and PNG images to SVG format.
+Note that it is a very basic application and only supports very simple images.

 ## Features